tminglei/slick-pg/README.md

 Build instructions
 ------------------
-`slick-pg` uses SBT for building and requires Java 8.
+`slick-pg` uses SBT for building and requires Java 8, since it provides support for `java.date` in addon `date2`.
 Assume you have already installed SBT, then you can simply clone the git repository and build `slick-pg` in the following way:
 ```
 ./sbt update
 ./sbt compile